Preparing to submit your application

 • Evidence of experience in caring for animals

-• Evidence of working and communicating with other people as part of a previous job e.g. customer service and phone skills.
+• Evidence of working and communicating with other people (e.g., customer service and phone skills)

 Studying vet nursing in perth western australia